-Michael is a Developer Advocate at OpenShift by Red Hat where he helps appops to build and operate distributed services.
-He shares his experience with distributed operating systems, large-scale data processing, and IoT applications through demos, blog posts and public speaking engagements and contributes to open source software (OpenShift, Kubernetes).
-Prior to Red Hat, Michael was a Developer Advocate at Mesosphere and Chief Data Engineer at MapR Technologies and before that he was a Research Fellow at the National University of Ireland, Galway where he researched into large-scale data integration, the Internet of Things, and Web applications and where he gathered experience in advocacy and standardization (World Wide Web Consortium, IETF).
+Michael Hausenblas is a developer advocate for OpenShift and Kubernetes at Red Hat, where he helps app ops engineers build and operate distributed services.
+Michael shares his experience with distributed systems and large-scale data processing through demos, blog posts, and public speaking engagements and contributes to open source software such as OpenShift and Kubernetes.
+Previously, Michael was a developer advocate at Mesosphere, chief data engineer at MapR Technologies, and a research fellow at the National University of Ireland, Galway, where he researched large-scale data integration and the internet of things and gained experience in advocacy and standardization (World Wide Web Consortium, IETF).

 ©2015, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org